 This course is a critical analysis of ethnic groups in the culture of the United States with particular emphasis on the adjustment of minority groups such as the Hispanic-American and the African-American to the dominant group.
-Prerequisite: SOCI 1301 or consent of the instructor.

 SOCI 3310 Advanced Research Design and Data Analysis (3) (Same as PSYC 3310) The course is cross-listed as PSYC 3310.
 See the Psychology listing.